 • Travel in the panoramic Vistadome or 360° trains on your way back from Machu Picchu.

-Depart from your hotel around 4:30 am and drive to Km 82 to start your Private Inca Trail trek!
-The hike on the first day takes around 6 hours along meandering streams, ancient Inca sites, and the Andes' stunning views until Ayapata, the first campsite at 3,300 m (10,826 ft).
+Depart from your hotel around 4:30 am and drive to Km 82 to start your Private Inca Trail trek.
+The first day hike takes around 6 hours along meandering streams, ancient Inca sites, and the Andes' stunning views until Ayapata, the first campsite at 3,300 m (10,826 ft).

 Wake up with a hot cup of coffee or coca tea in your tent and prepare for the most challenging day of the Inca Trail: the 4-hour hike to Dead Women's Pass at 4,215m (13,828 ft) and the 2-hour hike to Runkuraqay Pass at 4,000m (13,123 ft).
 Camp at Chaquicocha, located at 3,600m (11,811 ft).

-The third day is undoubtedly the most beautiful, with spectacular views of mountains and different landscapes.
+This is the most beautiful day on the trail, with spectacular views of mountains and different landscapes.
 You will visit several archeological sites such as Phuyupatmarca, Intipata, and Wiñaywayna, the last campsite at 2,600m (8,530 ft).

-Start early for the final day; the first part is a 1-hour hike to the Sun Gate before sunrise to enjoy the breathtaking views of Machu Picchu.
-Next, it's another hour to Machu Picchu; go back to Cusco on the Exclusive Panoramic Vistadome train.
+Start early for the final day.
+The first part is a one-hour hike to the Sun Gate before sunrise to enjoy the breathtaking views of Machu Picchu.
+Then, it's another hour to Machu Picchu.
+Finally, take the exclusive panoramic Vistadome train back to Cusco.

 Campsite locations might change depending on availability and the final campsite assignment.
 We can also customize the itinerary according to your preferences.